 DISCIPLINARY APPROACH

 For the sake of providing a safe and successful experience, we use a series of disciplinary procedures when violations of our conduct policy occur.
-Our approach may include warnings, loss of free time or other privileges, program probation, separation from the group, and if necessary, expulsion.
+Our approach may include warnings, loss of free time or other privileges, program probation, separation from the group and, if necessary, expulsion.
 For BBYO member participants, there may be further consequences after returning home.
 Each situation is evaluated individually, and decisions are made at our sole discretion.

 In the event that a teen is removed from a program, the parents/guardians are solely responsible for all associated fees that may be incurred, including the cost of special transportation to the airport, a flight chaperone (if necessary), or an airline change fee.
 No portion of the program fees will be refunded, and any scholarship funds awarded will need to be paid back in full to BBYO or the issuing organization.

 The consequences of dismissal are costly, embarrassing, and highly disruptive.
-It is our sincere hope that no teen be removed from a program this summer, and we encourage families to discuss this matter carefully together.
+It is our sincere hope that no teen be removed from a program this summer, and we encourage families to carefully discuss this matter together.

 Any specific follow-up questions related to conduct polices and discipline should be addressed to BBYO Passport’s Director, Aaron Robbin at info@bbyopassport.org.